NIRSpec MPT - Planner

 MPT section 2: Plan angle

-A given NIRSpec MSA observation must be executed at a specific telescope orientation angle so that the selected sources will fall into the open shutters as planned.
+An MSA observation must be executed at a specific telescope orientation angle so that the selected sources will fall into the open shutters as planned.
 Because of the telescope's orbital position and sun shield constraints, a given orientation may only be possible for limited periods of time during the year or not available at all.
 The JWST Target Visibility Tools can be used to determine the range of feasible orientation angles for a target throughout the telescope's orbital cycle.

 For proposal planning and submission, use any feasible Aperture PA from the orientation angles provided by the JWST Target Visibility Tool for the time of observation.
-For final program submission (containing flight-ready program updates), use the fixed orientation Assigned Aperture PA that has been assigned to your observation by the schedulers at STScI.
+For final program submission (containing flight-ready program updates), use the fixed orientation Assigned Aperture PA that has been assigned to your observation by the planners and schedulers at STScI.
 This assigned angle will correspond to one or more plan windows for execution in the scheduling timeline.
 This is explained in more detail in the MOS and MSATA observing process and the NIRSpec MPT - MOS and MSATA Program Updates articles.

 The Aperture PA (an angle between 0 and 360 degrees) specifies the orientation of the cross-dispersion axis of the MSA aperture measured east of north.
 Figure 2 shows how this angle is measured on the sky.
 The Y-axis represents the cross-dispersion direction of the MSA.